opportunities

 WHO WE reach

 KDO In-School Programs reach elementary-age children in public and charter schools throughout Marion County, where Indianapolis is located.
 The KDO Advanced Scholarship Programs are composed of students from the In-School and Summer Programs, with offerings for students up through eighth grade.
 With a commitment to providing high-quality dance education to all children, all KDO programs are inclusive for children with physical, cognitive, and developmental disabilities.
 The Dancers with Disabilities Programs offer further opportunities specifically designed for children with disabilities to learn and grow in a safe and joyful environment.
-More than 2,000 children participate in KDO each year.
+Nearly 2,000 children participate in KDO each year.

-To date, more than 20,000 children have experienced the transformative power of the arts through KDO’s high-quality dance programs.
+To date, more than 26,000 children have experienced the transformative power of the arts through KDO’s high-quality dance programs.

 While every KDO program mirrors its own community, overall, KDO programs reach a population that reflects Marion County.
 While we recognize that statistics can’t capture the full extent of our community, particularly regarding the experience of our youth, it is essential to contextualize the environment in which our programs take place.